 Trigger warning: This post deals with topics including sexual harassment and sexual violence.

-So in July, when Lisa broke the exciting news that she was releasing It Wasn't Meant to Be Like This, our anticipation levels instantly skyrocketed.
+In July, when Lisa broke the exciting news that she was releasing It Wasn't Meant to Be Like This, our anticipation levels instantly skyrocketed.

 The website's bio reads: "This is the story of how a young girl from Sydney's western suburbs came to be such a force in Australian cultural life.
 It is a story that is honest, funny, engaging – and powerfully inspirational. "